The Black Queen (band)

-The Black Queen self-released their debut album Fever Daydream (2016).
-Following the announcement of their sophomore album Infinite Games (2018) came the formation of the label Federal Prisoner.
+The Black Queen self-released their debut album, Fever Daydream (2016).
+Following the announcement of their second album, Infinite Games (2018), came the formation of the label Federal Prisoner.
 Puciato elaborating in a blog post for Spotify that they would be "giving more than we would be gaining" by signing to an outside label, and that "everything I used to see as help, I suddenly saw as unnecessary at best, and a liability at worst."

 History

 Formation and debut album (2013)

 In January 2013, Greg Puciato revealed plans for a new project with Joshua Eustis in an interview with Revolver Magazine, later releasing a teaser video on their official homepage under the name The Black Queen in 2015.
 The following month, in April 2015, they released the music video for "The Still Point of My Turning World", directed by Mitch Massie.

 Fever Daydream (2015–2016)

 On June 14, 2015, the band revealed their single "The End Where We Start" on BBC Radio 1 Rock Show.
 Two days later, they released its accompanying music video on their official YouTube account, premiering it on the Rolling Stone website.
 The video was again directed by Mitch Massie.
 The band later randomly selected fans who had entered a contest via their homepage entering shipping address and subscribing to their mailing list in the process, and randomly distributed 33 limited edition copies of a tape labeled Fever Daydream Cassette MMXV free of charge to the contest winners.
 This cassette tape contained one song on each side, each of them running 33 minutes long.

 Following this, 233 limited edition copies of The End Where We Start were made available for purchase on 12" vinyl, and sold only from the band's official website on July 9, 2015.
 The band did not promote this news on any social networking websites; only fans who had subscribed to their website's mailing list were notified with information about the vinyl sales.
 Since then, the band has continued to use their mailing list to update fans with their most current news and given notification of items for sale.

 The music video for "Ice to Never (12" Extended Dance Mix)" was released on August 18, 2015.
 This video was directed by Rob Sheridan.
 The following month, 233 limited edition 12" vinyl copies of "Ice to Never" were made available for purchase on the band's homepage.
 The release contains the album version of the song, a shorter "single" version, and the extended version.
 The music video for "Ice to Never" was released in September 2015, again directed by Rob Sheridan, and premiering on Noisey.
 The video is shot on location in Los Angeles, largely in the skid row area, near where the band resided together during the creation of the album.